 Steve Macswain *ASHOF CANDIDATE (2017 by Jeremiah Bartz)

 Steve Macswain is one of Alaska’s greatest hockey figures one of the first to make a real impact at the next level.
 After recording a mind-boggling 104 points for the East Anchorage Thunderbirds in 1981-82, he became the first non-Minnesotan to skate for the University of Minnesota.
 As a Gopher, he recorded 146 points in four seasons.
 He then played five seasons in Europe and two more in minor league hockey Outside before capping his career with five years on the Anchorage Aces.

-—Submissions also received from Jennifer Anderson, Rich Ketterman, CJ Watson, Nick Flores and Susan and Randy Hinton.
+—Submissions also received from Jennifer Anderson, Rich Ketterman, CJ Watson, Beth Bragg, Nick Flores and Susan and Randy Hinton.